Deep Gaussian Process Emulation with gradient Information and Sequential Design for Simulators with Sharp Variations: Sequential Design - GradEnt

-A closely related field to our problem is level set estimation (LSE), where the objective is to determine regions where a function exceeds or falls below a given threshold.
-The early LSE methods \citep{bryan2005active, vazquez2006estimation, bichon2008efficient} were based on variants of the Expected Improvement (EI) criterion \citep{jones1998efficient} for the optimization of the GP-based response function. \citet{bect2012sequential} developed a more focused algorithm that reduces uncertainty around the level set using stepwise uncertainty reduction, a framework that includes a range of sequential design methods \citep{chevalier2013fast, bect2019supermartingale}.
-For stochastic simulators, \citet{lyu2021evaluating} assessed GP-based methods with various acquisition functions in heavy-tailed noise conditions.
-In nonstationary computer models, \citet{sauer2024actively} demonstrated the effectiveness of entropy-based active learning with fully-Bayesian DGP emulators to localize failure contours and probability estimation in aerodynamic and thermodynamics applications.
-Although these methods are effective, they require prior knowledge of the threshold value, which is often unavailable in real world cases, and as a result, they are not applicable to the problem examined in this work.
+Another closely related field to our problem is level set estimation (LSE), where the objective is to determine regions where a function exceeds or falls below a given threshold.
+The early LSE methods \cite{bryan2005active,vazquez2006estimation} are based on variants of the Expected Improvement (EI) criterion \cite{jones1998efficient} for the optimization of the GP-based response function.
+Bect et al. (2012) ~\cite{bect2012sequential} develop a tailored algorithm that reduces uncertainty around the level set using stepwise uncertainty reduction, a framework that includes a range of sequential design methods \cite{chevalier2013fast, bect2019supermartingale}.
+In nonstationary computer models, Sauer et al. (2024)~\cite{sauer2024actively} demonstrated the effectiveness of entropy-based active learning with DGP emulators to localize failure contours and probability estimation in aerodynamic and thermodynamic applications.
+However, these methods rely on the thresholds of function values.
+In our setting, the challenge lies in the thresholds on the gradient norm, which are typically unknown.
+These methods are not directly applicable without additional calibration or prior knowledge.